ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

  - The creator programs the content in the form of synthesis parameters presets.
  - The presets are then placed on a two-dimensional plane in a deliberate manner.
- - The end-user 'travels' through the plane with the cursor
+ - The end-user 'travels' through the plane with the cursor.
  - Depending on the proximity of the cursor to each preset's point, the weights for the presets are calculated by the Radial Basis Function.
- - Synthesis parameters are then tuned according to the weighted sum of preset values
+ - Synthesis parameters are then tuned according to the weighted sum of preset values.

 This approach not only allows to condense the parameter space for the end user down to just two axes, but also creates a seamless space of synthesis settings, which in its turn allows smooth transition between pre-programmed states.